Here are some helpful tips that I would have loved to read before making the voyage and lots of stressful decisions….

 This post aims at taking a stab at helping the before and after by providing info others have shared to smooth the edge of your nerves and the process.

 Moving from one country to another is an acutely distressing task.
 It means leaving your friends and family and all the places you know and love.
 As well as your favorite foods.
-That will be more difficult that you will believe!
+That will be more difficult than you will believe!

 Starting over completely, upon arrival you will need to find a new doctor/pediatrician/vet, grocery store, park, and most importantly friends.
-This is often made more difficult with the language barrier you may incur.
+This is often made more difficult by the language barrier you may incur.

 The people here are amazing!
 They will help you.
-There are arses in every country.
-Don’t let one get you down.
+There are some LESS than friendly people in every country.
+Don’t let them get you down.
 Move along and get some help from one of the many wonderful folks here.
-They out number the jerks.
+They outnumber the jerks.

 Helpful Online resources

-Skype, Facebook messenger, VIBER, Whatsapp!
+Skype, Facebook messenger, ZOOM, VIBER, Whatsapp!
 Do it now! find a video messaging system that meets your needs.
 Get your friends and family to do the same.

 Fortunately, now there are a number of Facebook groups for ex-pats online.
 Search them out before your move and post any questions you have on their sites.
 You will be shocked at how helpful people tend to be.

 I have found the most helpful ones are on Facebook.
 In Serbia, there is the Belgrade foreign visitors club, Expats in Serbia, the Circle of foreign moms, and International women married to Serbs.
-These groups are a new expats best friend.
+These groups are new ex-pats best friends.
 And a great help for those anticipating the move.
 If you post questions, people are happy to help.
 They have been there.
-And they have priceless experience.
+They have priceless experience.

 http://www.internations.org/ is a great international organization that helps ex-pats to come together.
 They have groups in every major city and ambassadors who seem really helpful.